-Entering into a Separation Agreement allows spouses to retain control and to create predictability.
+Entering into an agreement allows spouses to retain control and to create predictability.
 It is a much more desirable alternative to allowing a judge to make decisions for you and entering temporary orders or a court-ordered judgment.
 Chances are, neither of you will be happy with the judge's decision.
 In addition, the judge does not have the time to get to know you as well as any divorce mediator will get to know you.
-Although no couple can predict every future event, a mediator can help you identify certain circumstances that may arise in the future and address them in your Separation Agreement which will preserve your time and money.
+Although no couple can predict every future event, a mediator can help you identify certain circumstances that may arise in the future and address them in your Massachusetts Separation Agreement which will preserve your time and money.

 Contact Attorney Kaplan to find out how she organizes the divorce mediation process and helps her clients to stay on track so they don't feel overwhelmed during negotiations.
 She can prepare your Massachusetts Separation Agreement after your case settles and file it in court for you.
 She can help you schedule a divorce hearing and prepare you for what the judge might ask.
 Your initial call is free.
 781-923-1680 www.jrkaplanlaw.com